morris/dop/API.md

 namespace Dop;

 /**
- * Represents a database connection, capable of writing SQL fragments and
+ * Represents a database connection and a factory for SQL fragments.
- * executing statements.
  *
  * Immutable
  */